Galinka999/laravel-faker-image/README.md

 ## The package for Laravel complements the fake image generation methods.
 ### To generate images, you can use the LoremFlickr service.
+### You can also generate an image randomly from the Fixtures folder

 #### Installation
 - composer require galka/laravel-faker-image